Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Introduction

-Notice that in a work conducted in parallel, Cordero and coauthors \cite{CHS19} also consider a generalisation of \cite{casanova2018duality} to a general selection case.
-Their focus differs substantially from ours, as they consider the $1$-dimensional setting, and concentrate on genealogies, duality properties of the frequency process with the ancestral process.
+Notice that in a work conducted in parallel, Cordero et al. \cite{CHS19} also consider a generalisation of \cite{casanova2018duality} to a general selection case.
+Their focus differs substantially from ours, as they consider the $1$-dimensional setting, and concentrate on genealogies and duality properties of the frequency process with the ancestral process.
 Furthermore, they seek for genealogies that minimise the number of potential ancestors.
-We encourage interested readers to also have a look at \cite{CHS19}.\\
+We encourage interested readers to also have a look at \cite{CHS19}.

 The paper is structured as follows.
 In Section \ref{sectionmodel} we describe the discrete model.
 Section \ref{sectiongeneralresults} is dedicated to the derivation of the large population limit as well as the statement of general results on the processes under consideration.
 In Section \ref{sectionapplications} we present applications of our construction to model a set of ecological interactions, as well as properties on the long time behaviour of these specific processes.
-Finally, the proofs are given in Section \ref{sectionproofs}.\\
+Finally, the proofs are given in Section \ref{sectionproofs}.